onemanman/trinvc-udacity-project3/README.md

 - helm - apply Helm Charts to a Kubernetes cluster
 - GitHub - pull and clone code

-### Remote Resource Requirements

-This project utilizes Amazon Web Services (AWS).
-You'll find instructions for using a temporary AWS account on the next page.
-The AWS resources you'll need to use for the project include:

-- AWS CLI
-- AWS CodeBuild - build Docker images remotely
-- AWS ECR - host Docker images
-- Kubernetes Environment with AWS EKS - run applications in k8s
-- AWS CloudWatch - monitor activity and logs in EKS

 ## Project Instructions